WELCOME TO THE

 Research

-Our research is providing a deeper understanding of how people, plants, water, and sediment interact across local and landscape scales, to find solutions for protecting coastal wetlands globally
+Our research is providing a deeper understanding of how people, plants, water, and sediment interact across local and landscape scales, to find solutions for protecting coastal wetlands globally - safeguarding them for future generations.

 - Where are the socio-ecological tipping points that determine the fate of coastal wetlands?